gregglind/micropilot/README.md

 * `observe` / `notify`:  Global `observerService` terms.
 * `watch` / `unwatch`:  `Micropilot` listens to `observer` for `topics`, (fancifies them)[https://github.com/gregglind/micropilot/issues/5]
 * `record`: attempt to write data (undecorated, as is!) to the `IndexedDb`
-* `event`:  in Micropilot, any `JSON.stringify`-able object.
+* `event`:  in Micropilot, any `JSON.stringify`-able `Object`.
 Used broadly for "a thing of human interest that happened", not in the strict JS sense.

 Other Gory Details and Sharp Edges:
 -------------------------------------